shamess/shamess.github.io/_posts/2024-04-01-i-made-a-website.md

 date: 2024-04-01 14:57 +0100
 ---

-*I've just released [shane.computer](https://shane.computer) which is and old-school Internet homepage, and email address that I'm hoping is coherent over the phone.*
+*I've just released [shane.computer](https://shane.computer) which is an old-school Internet homepage, and email address that I'm hoping is coherent over the phone.*

 Over the past week I've been working on putting together a new website.
 There are a few motivations for this.